biocorecrg/RNAseq_course_2019/docs/differential_expression.md

 <br>
 It uses the negative binomial generalized linear models.
 <br>
-This DESeq2 tutorial is widely inspired from the [RNA-seq workflow](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html) developped by the authors, and from the [differential gene expression course](https://hbctraining.github.io/DGE_workshop/lessons/04_DGE_DESeq2_analysis.html) from the [Harvard Chan Bioinformatics Core](http://bioinformatics.sph.harvard.edu/)
+This DESeq2 tutorial is widely inspired by the [RNA-seq workflow](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html) developped by the authors of the tool, and by the [differential gene expression course](https://hbctraining.github.io/DGE_workshop/lessons/04_DGE_DESeq2_analysis.html) from the [Harvard Chan Bioinformatics Core](http://bioinformatics.sph.harvard.edu/).
 <br><br>
 DESeq2 steps:
 * Modeling raw counts for each gene: